adamnieto/django/README.md

 ---

 ## django Additions
 This version of django adds XSS detection capabilities to django version 1.11.9.
-It performs XSS vulnerability checks for common template tags that when used incorrectly can be vulnerable to attack.
+It performs XSS vulnerability checks for builtin template tags that when used incorrectly can be vulnerable to attack.

-Take a look at the the following files to see the new additions:
+Take a look at the following files to see the new additions:

 1. `django/middleware/XSSDetector.py`
 2. `django/core/management/commands/runserver.py`

 ---
-## Resolve Warnings
+## Resolving Warnings
 ### Silence Warnings
 Automatically warnings are printed to the console if a vulnerability is detected in any user created template.
 To silence the warnings you can use the `--silence-xss-warnings` argument when running the server as depicted below: